Please visit my website for the most recent information: https://enhayes.people.ua.edu/

 Guest Speaker: “Yes, you can go to college!” at Early College High School, Columbus GA, on 9 Aug 2016

-Guest Speaker: “Why learning Spanish is vital to your future” at Shaw High School, Columbus GA, 10 May 2016
+Guest Speaker: “Why Spanish is a crucial life skill” at Shaw High School, Columbus GA, 10 May 2016

 Judge: Chattahoochee Valley Foreign Language Fair (French and Spanish) March 2013, 2014, 2016

 Best Student Poster Presentation – 49th Linguistic Symposium on Romance Languages – University of Georgia, 4 May 2019

 Certificate of Appreciation – Central Texas College – Fort Benning GA campus, 25 June 2018